It’s days like this that make me wish I owned a convertible – sunny, 78, and not a cloud in the sky!

-Anyways, the moral of the story is, a convertible would have been nice to cruise around in during this unbelievably unbelievable day, but a functioning sun roof and jog under the sun will have to suffice – until I get my Mini Cooper Convertible, that is. ;) (Right!)
+Anyway, the moral of the story is, a convertible would have been nice to cruise around in during this unbelievably unbelievable day, but a functioning sun roof and jog under the sun will have to suffice – until I get my Mini Cooper Convertible, that is. ;)

-After my run I whipped up a super satisfying, no-cook springy supper – Mango, Orange & Avocado Salad.
+After said run I whipped up a super satisfying, no-cook springy supper – Mango, Orange & Avocado Salad.

 Ok, I know I say this a lot – but seeeeeeeriously, if you’ve got to make one thing right away, it is this salad.
 Refreshing, energizing and you don’t have to cook a thing!

 Start by segmenting 1 orange.
 Cut the top and bottom off, slice the peel and pith off by following the curve of the orange, then slice between the segment membranes to pop them out.

 Next, peel and chop 1 mango.
 Cut the bottom off, peel the skin with a sharp knife or vegetable peeler, then cut the two “cheeks” off the pit and chop into bite-sized pieces.

 Turn your attention to 1 avocado next.
 Slice the avocado in half by cutting around the seed and twisting the two halves apart.
 Then use a spoon to pop out the seed, or gently tap a knife blade into the seed and twist it out.
 Scoop out the avocado flesh, or do what I do and peel the skin off, then chop.

 Toss the orange segment, chopped mango and avocado with a zippy homemade vinaigrette.